Shuailong/Leetcode/README.md

 # Leetcode
-A problem a day keeps you not a dull boy.
+A problem a day keeps you from a dull boy.